jotpowers/Personal-Growth/vignettes.md

 ## Work vs Love

 > “Do what you love” is for amateurs.
 “Love what you do” is the mantra for professionals.  - Seth Godin

+## Indispensable People

+"The graveyards of Europe are filled with indispensible men." -Misattributed to Charles De Gaulle, but really, an old saying [first documented by Elbert Hubbard](https://quoteinvestigator.com/2011/11/21/graveyards-full/).

+The idea being, in reality, no one is indispensable.
+It will be sad/inconvenient if they are gone, but they are not indispensible.